patrickbwarren/transam-triton/EMULATOR.md

-Being an emulation, the situation where bits which should be programmed to be '0' but remain '1' normally does not arise however this failure mode resulting in a `READ ERROR` can be simulated using function F8.
+Being an emulation, the situation where bits which should be programmed to be '0' but remain '1' normally does not arise however this failure mode resulting in a `READ ERROR` can be simulated using shift + F4.
 Conversely, since it is possible to load an _existing_ EPROM with arbitary bit pattern, the failure mode where bits which should be programmed to be '1' but are actually '0' can be more easily created and results in a `PROGRAM ERROR`.

 The following function keys are available to simulate the physical hardware:

-- function F6 performs the equivalent to a UV erase by setting all bits to 1 (not necessary for a blank EPROM);
+- F4 causes the content of the EPROM (in whatever state it is in) to be written to the file specified by `-z` at the command line;

-- function F7 causes the content of the EPROM (in whatever state it is in) to be written to the file specified by `-z` at the command line;
+- shift + F4 toggles a `READ ERROR` failure mode simulation in which the emulator does not overwrite the existing data in the EPROM and the bit pattern is unchanged after a programming pulse.

-- function F8 toggles a `READ ERROR` failure mode simulation in which the emulator does not overwrite the existing data in the EPROM and the bit pattern is unchanged after a programming pulse.
+- ctrl + shift + F4 performs the equivalent to a UV erase by setting all bits to 1 (not necessary for a blank EPROM);

 When programming the EPROM the number of write cycles per memory location is monitored to act as a check on the firmware.
-When saving the EPROM to a file (function F7) a warning is printed at the command line if the write cycle count for any memory location is less than 100, though in the emulation only one write cycle is needed per memory location to store the data.
+When saving the EPROM to a file (function F4) a warning is printed at the command line if the write cycle count for any memory location is less than 100, though in the emulation only one write cycle is needed per memory location to store the data.
 These write cycle counts are initialised to zero at the start, and reinitialised by the emulated UV erase step.
-If the `READ ERROR` simulation mode is turned on (function F8), the cycle count is still incremented but the emulator does not overwrite the existing data in the EPROM.
+If the `READ ERROR` simulation mode is turned on (shift + F4), the cycle count is still incremented but the emulator does not overwrite the existing data in the EPROM.